 It’s all about off-peak power, baby!
 By shifting the times that you use appliances like your washing machine, dryer, or heat pump to off-peak hours, you’re making the most of that nice, clean generation.

 But how do you know when our generation is lookin’ good, or creating lots of nasties?
-Easy as - check out our epic tool, CHOICE, which lets you see the real-time carbon emission levels our generators are producing (thanks to some detailed data from Energy Market Services by Transpower).
+Easy as - check out our epic Carbon Tracker, (also known as CHOICE), which lets you see the real-time carbon emission levels our generators are producing (thanks to some detailed data from Energy Market Services by Transpower).
 It’ll let you know when’s an environmentally better, or worse, time to use your electricity and help you to avoid those peak times of day when demand is high (usually first thing in the morning, and again in the early evening).

 That means you’re already on your way to reducing your household’s electricity carbon emissions and making a difference - flick yeah!